rockerBOO/awesome-neovim/README.md

 - [zaldih/themery.nvim](https://github.com/zaldih/themery.nvim) - A new way to change the colorscheme on the fly like in vscode.
 - [linrongbin16/colorbox.nvim](https://github.com/linrongbin16/colorbox.nvim) - Load all the ultra colorschemes into your Neovim player!
 - [CWood-sdf/pineapple](https://github.com/CWood-sdf/pineapple) - Install any colorscheme in your config without leaving your terminal.
 Collects every colorscheme on the internet and allows you to preview them all before installing.
+- [BrunoCiccarino/gardenal](https://github.com/BrunoCiccarino/gardenal) - Gardenal is a theme switcher, which allows the user to create keyboard shortcuts to switch between themes with one click.

 ## Bars and Lines